 Treatment after the patient is medically stationary

 Once the patient becomes medically stationary, you can no longer be the attending physician.
-However, you may continue to provide compensable medical services if authorized by the attending physician.
+However, you may continue to provide compensable medical services as an ancillary provider if authorized by the attending physician.